hpusset/-elrc-share-client/README.md

     # Get json representations of the resources with ids 10, 11, and 23
     getj 10 11 23

-    Get a json representation of all the resources that the currently logged in user has access to getj
+    # Get a json representation of all the resources that the currently logged in user has access to
+    getj

+    # Get a json represenatation of all accessible resources and save as separate .json files in the default download directory
+    getj --save --pretty --distinct

 #### `getx`
 Returns an XML representation of a resource or a list of resources